Preventing Rank Collapse in Federated Low-Rank Adaptation with Client Heterogeneity: Conclusion

-\textbf{Effect of rank distributions.} We conduct experiments on Commonsense15K with ranks $\{8,16,32,48,64\}$ under four rank distributions: a uniform distribution (dist-1: $\{0.2,0.2,0.2,0.2,0.2\}$), a low-rank skewed distribution (dist-2: $\{0.7,0.1,0.1,0.05,0.05\}$), a high-rank skewed distribution (dist-3: $\{0.05,0.05,0.1,0.1,0.7\}$), and a bell-shaped distribution (dist-4: $\{0.05,0.1,0.7,0.1,0.05\}$).
-As shown in Figure~\ref{fig:ablation-distributions}, \texttt{raFLoRA} outperforms \texttt{FlexLoRA} under most rank distributions.
-Under the low-rank skewed distribution, \texttt{raFLoRA} achieves performance comparable to \texttt{FlexLoRA}.
-This may be because \texttt{raFLoRA} relies on a hierarchical rank-energy structure, whose advantage diminishes when most clients are concentrated at low ranks.
+\textbf{Effect of rank distributions.} We conduct experiments on CIFAR100 with ranks $\{8,16,32,48,64\}$ under four rank distributions: a uniform distribution (dist-1: $\{0.2,0.2,0.2,0.2,0.2\}$), a low-rank skewed distribution (dist-2: $\{0.7,0.1,0.1,0.05,0.05\}$), a high-rank skewed distribution (dist-3: $\{0.05,0.05,0.1,0.1,0.7\}$), and a bell-shaped distribution (dist-4: $\{0.05,0.1,0.7,0.1,0.05\}$).
+As shown in Figure~\ref{fig:ablation-distributions}, \texttt{raFLoRA} outperforms \texttt{FlexLoRA} under most rank distributions and remains comparable under the dist-2 setting.
+This suggests that the benefit of \texttt{raFLoRA} in preserving the hierarchical rank-energy structure may diminish when most clients are concentrated at low ranks.

-Additional experiments on extended rank configurations and LoRA module insertion settings are reported in Appendix~\ref{appendix:extended-exp}, validating the robustness and scalability of \texttt{raFLoRA}.